JustUS Voices - Mothers Talk

 Living Library Gives Formerly Incarcerated Women Their Voice

 Giving birth in shackles.
-Mother-daughter confidences conveyed through a glass partition.
-Goodbye kisses to a six-year old boy who, at reunification, is a 21 year-old adult.
+Mother-daughter confidences whispered through a glass partition.
+Goodbye kisses to a toddler who, at reunification, is a 21 year-old man.
 Frayed safety nets.
 Disbanded family units.
-The twisted circle of foster care, child protective services and parenting without options.
+Twisted circle of child protective services and parenting without options.

 For many women, this Mother’s Day will be yet another period of obstacles and absence.
-But for some, their trials and triumphs will be part of a celebration of voices lifted in transformative storytelling.
+But for some, their trials and triumphs will mark a chorus of voices lifted in transformative storytelling.

 - A one-time lifer who completed her bachelor’s and master’s degree in the first five years of coming home, and now helps other formerly incarcerated students pursue their dreams through a scholarship and mentoring program.